DMW007/cnx-custom-theme/README.md

 The CNX Custom Theme allows customizing Connections to your needs with as less work and headaches as possible.
 It was started in the end of 2018 to gave Connections a more modern look & feel and adjust them to our corporate design.

+## Main Features
+- Set main colors for all Connections applications
+- Activity Stream facelift: Added boxes around entries for a better distinction, FA icons for actions, use full width
+- Added boxes around widgets in the right sidebar of the Activity Stream
+- Many small improvements and bugfixes (e.g. increased font size for better readability)

 ## Getting started
 ### Requirements
 The following guide is written for Ubuntu.
 Make sure you have a supported NodeJS Version (LTS, currently 12):